QSChitanta/calculator2/README.md

 ### Example

 5*3+23-13+14

-5+2 (operator interchangable with other operators)
+or 5+2 (operator interchangable with other operators)

 ### Installation